公益財団法人馬事文化財団

 1.”Thoroughbred Laboratory” is made for kids to learn what the thoroughbred is and find the great ability of the horse.

-This virtual racing simulator if mainly for kids.
+This virtual racing simulator is mainly for kids.
 Please have a seat and take a picture with your face and select your favorite owner’s silk and you are off!
 Whether you can win or not is totally depending on your luck!
-Please do not forget to take a picture after the race.

 General Information